GradleUp/gratatouille/README.md

 This means your tasks can depend on popular dependencies such as the Kotlin stdlib, KotlinPoet or ASM without risking conflicts with other plugins or the Gradle classpath itself.

+> [!TIP]
-As an added bonus, isolating your tasks makes your build generally more up-to-date.
+> As an added bonus, isolating your tasks makes your build generally more up-to-date.
 Changing the implementation of a task doesn't invalidate your whole build anymore.
 Enjoy faster CI times and more granular task invalidation!

 For classloader isolation to work, your plugin needs 2 projects:
 * The **tasks** project is where the task actions are defined and the work is done.
 This project can add dependencies.